shev0k/anix/README.md

 ## Additional Software

-- **PlantUML**: Optional, used for generating UML diagrams for the project.
+- **NClass**: Optional, used for generating UML diagrams for the project.